kelciour/movies2anki/README.md

 ## Troubleshooting

 Close movies2anki and look at "log.txt" in the movies2anki folder.
+(Note: "log.txt" contains information only from previous movies2anki run)

 ## Sync between mobile devices and your computer